bforbesc/bforbesc/README.md

-# 👋 Hello, I'm Bernardo
+# 👋 Hi, I'm Bernardo

 I'm a Data Scientist and a Professor of data science courses at [Nova School of Business and Economics](https://www.novasbe.unl.pt/pt/).